dchithinh/mastering-embeded-linux-programming/[QEMU] Build a toolchain for ARM.md

 We use a crosstool-NG script to build a toolchain.

 You will need a working native toolchain and build tools on your host PC.
 To work with crosstool-NG on an Ubuntu host, you will need to install the packages using the following command:

 `sudo apt-get install automake bison chrpath flex g++ git gperf gawk libexpat1-dev libncurses5-dev libsdl1.2-dev libtool python2.7-dev texinfo`

+Note: My PC is running ubuntu 20.04

 ### Get the crosstool-NG
 `git clone https://github.com/crosstool-ng/crosstool-ng.git`